iocrate/netkit/README.md

 Netkit hopes to serve as a versatile network development kit, providing tools commonly used in network programming.
 Netkit should be out of the box, stable and secure.
 Netkit contains a number of commonly used network programming tools, such as TCP, UDP, TLS, HTTP, HTTPS, WebSocket and related utilities.

-Netkit is not intended to be a high-level productivity development tool, ut rather a reliable and efficient network infrastructure.
+Netkit is not intended to be a high-level productivity development tool, but rather a reliable and efficient network infrastructure.
 Netkit consists of several submodules, each of which provides some network tools.

 **Now, Netkit is under active development.**